1092208925/S.-Karimzadeh/README.md

 # S.-Karimzadeh
-Codes related to paper "A new approach on discrimination of calcite and dolomite in carbonate hosted Pb-Zn mineralization using PRISMA hyperspectral data, Isfahan province, Iran"
+Codes related to paper "Discrimination of calcite and dolomite in carbonate hosted Pb-Zn mineralization"